mokubu/demo-blaze-automation/README.md

 ## Overview

-This project automates the end-to-end testing of the e-commerce checkout process on the Demo Blaze website using **Cypress**.
+The following project automates the end-to-end testing of the e-commerce checkout process on the Demo Blaze website using **Cypress**.
 It validates critical functionalities like searching for a product, adding it to the cart, and completing the checkout process.

 The solution follows **best practices** for test automation, including a modular design, the Page Object Model (POM), and reusable helper functions for scalability and maintainability.